bitinn/character-map/README.md

 # Usage

-TrueType and OpenType files are supported at the moment
+TrueType and OpenType files are supported at the moment.

 ```
 $ character-map -f my.ttf > map.txt